EricThomson/litesquad/README.md

 Install, and then use, at your command line:

     pip install litesquad
+    litesquad --web # to run interactive browser version (Dash)

+CLI run:

     litesquad "plan such and such project"
     litesquad "such and such" --quick # get a quick answer, bypassing the squad

-    litesquad --web # to run interactive browser version (Dash)

-litesquad can take a few minutes to run when not in quick mode.
+litesquad can take a few minutes to run when not in deep think mode.
 There's a lot of LLM calls going on under the hood (see below).

-Query is distibuted to three worker LLMs (gemini, gpt4.1-mini, sonnet).
+Query is distibuted to worker LLMs (gemini, gpt4.1-mini, sonnet).
 Another (gpt5) acts as a critic that gives feedback to the workers.
 They revise their response.
 An intermediate representation of these responses to extract their main content is extracted, and clustered into categories of suggestions.
 A judge (opus) converts these suggestions into a final coherent answer for the user.

 To run the default, you will need API keys for [Gemini](https://aistudio.google.com/app/apikey), [OpenAI](https://openai.com/index/openai-api/), and [Anthropic](https://platform.claude.com/docs/en/api/admin/api_keys/retrieve).
 Store your api keys in .env (or whatever).